Heavenly Father, there are so many people who are oppressed and/or fatherless. Who will stand up for their cause and plight?

 Then Father, You are big on mercy and "just in time", You swoop in and decisively care and defend the victims who commit themselves to you.
 We give You glory and praise because You have not forgotten the helpless in their "trouble and grief".

-"Encourage them and listen to their cry"
+"Encourage them and listen to their cry"and may none

 "terrify them any longer" (vs 17, 18).